 In addition, the LINUXBUILD GUI can launch a separate configuration session for Linux.
 Alternatively configuration can be started with e.g. make linux-xconfig from the top level directory or make xconfig from the linux directory.
-The same goes for geonfig and menuconfig when selecting that as configuration tool.

 LEON specific Linux kernel configuration options are documented separately in the LEON Linux User's Manual [RD3].